Go Back

 • Whisk together the peanut butter, soy sauce, cane sugar, rice vinegar and sesame oil in a small bowl or jar.
 Set aside.

-• Heat the oil in a medium saucepan over medium heat.
+• Heat the olive oil in a medium saucepan over medium heat.
 Add the minced garlic and ginger.
 Cook for 2-3 minutes or until golden and fragrant.

 • Stir the peanut butter mixture into the ramen until combined.
 Divide the ramen into two bowls and serve with toppings of choice.
+Alternatively, you can divide the peanut sauce into two bowls.
+Pour the prepared broth in each bowl and whisk until combined.
+Divide the noodles and vegetables into each bowl.

 Notes

-If you want to top your ramen with crispy tofu (my personal favorite), prepare a batch of crispy tofu using this recipe.
+Tofu: If you prefer soft tofu in your ramen (and want a quicker option), you can simply dice some medium-firm tofu and add it to the ramen, along with the bok choy.
+You can use extra-firm tofu for this method as well, but medium-firm is recommended.
+If you want to top your ramen with crispy tofu, prepare a batch of crispy tofu using this recipe.
 If you have an air-fryer, I recommend using it to make quicker crispy tofu.
-I simply toss some extra-firm tofu with a bit of oil and salt, then cook it in the air fryer at 400F until crispy (about 10 minutes).
+I simply toss some extra-firm tofu with a bit of oil and salt, then cook it in the air fryer at 400 until crispy (about 10 minutes).

 This recipe is inspired by Yeung Man Cooking's Vegan Peanut Satay Ramen recipe.
 My version is made for two and is adjusted to my liking and the ingredients I more often keep on hand.
-It's not meant to be a traditional way of making ramen.